StackStorm/st2docs/docs/source/datastore.rst

 ::

     [keyvalue]
-    encryption_key_path=/path/to/key/file.json
+    encryption_key_path = /path/to/key/file.json

 Now as an admin, you are all set with configuring |st2| server side.

 Storing secrets in key value store
 ----------------------------------

-Please note that if an admin has not setup encryption keys, you will not be allowed to save secrets in the key value store.
+Please note that if an admin has not setup encryption key, you will not be allowed to save secrets in the key value store.
 Contact your |st2| admin to setup encryption keys as per the section above.